-WRRI is an inter-institutional program of The University of North Carolina System and is administered at the land grant institution NC State University.
+WRRI is a multi-campus program of The University of North Carolina System and is administered at the land grant institution NC State University.
 It was established in 1965 by executive action of UNC President William C. Friday.
 NC WRRI is one of 54 institutes of NIWR, the National Institutes of Water Resources, that were authorized by the Water Resources Research Act in 1964 to administer and promote federal and state partnerships in research and information transfer on water relates issues.
 A Water Resource Research Institute is located in each State, the District of Columbia, and the U.S. Territories of Puerto Rico, Guam, and the U.S. Virgin Islands.

 While national guidance is provided by NIWR, WRRI receives its federally appropriated funding through the U.S. Geological Survey’s State Water Research Institute Program.
 State funding is provided by the General Assembly via NC State University.
 The Institute also arranges research partnerships and competes for federal, state and foundation grants and contracts.